Collector Groups

 Download this manual as a PDF file

-This section provides an overview of Collector Groups in SL1.
-A Collector Group is a group of SL1 Data Collectors that retrieve data from managed devices and applications so you can use that data in SL1.
+This section provides an overview of collector groups in SL1.
+A collector group—sometimes referred to as a CUG—is a group of SL1 Data Collectors that retrieve data from managed devices and applications so you can use that data in SL1.

 Use the following menu options to navigate the SL1 user interface: